EshaanAgg/web/src/content/blog/kafka-fetch.md

 Please note that the all of the length fields used in the above rules may also have their value set to `-1`, which means that the corresponding field is not set.
 For example, if the `keyLength` is set to `-1`, then the `key` field should be ignored.

-The value byte array is the actual message that is being stored in the record.
-In the case of topic log files, the value is the actual message that is being produced to the topic, and thus need no processing.
-However, in the case of cluster metadata logs, the value is a byte array that needs to be parsed to get the actual metadata.
+The value byte array is the actual data that is being stored in the record, that may or may not need further deserialization.
+In the case of topic log files, the value is the actual message that was sent to the topic, and thus needs no further processing.
+However, in the case of cluster metadata logs, the value is a sequence of bytes that needs to be parsed to get the actual metadata.

 ### Parsing the record value for cluster metadata logs